Consumer Insights For Building a Post-pandemic Supplement Brand

-Preference for gummies appears to be growing during the pandemic, with more than half (59%) using this format compared to last year (45%).
-Preference for pills appears to be in decline (72%) compared to last year (89%).
-We also found that immunity-focused consumers are somewhat more likely than average to have used gummies (63%, compared to 59% on average).
+Preference for gummies appears to be growing post-pandemic, with more than half (59%) using this format compared to last year (45%).
+Preference for pills appears to be declining (72%) compared to last year (89%).
+We also found that immunity-focused consumers are more likely than average to have used gummies (63%, compared to 59% average).

 White Paper Download